View Beverly Boe's Obituary on crookstontimes.com and share memories

 |

-Beverly Boe, age 82, of Crookston, MN, formerly of Fertile, MN, died peacefully Friday, January 10, 2020, at Riverview Care Center in Crookston with family by her side and under the wonderful care of Hospice of the Red River Valley.
+Beverly Boe, age 82, of Crookston, MN, formerly of Fertile, MN, died peacefully Friday, January 10, 2020, at Riverview Care Center in Crookston with family by her side.

+Beverly June Mortenson was born June 22, 1937, in Red Lake Falls, MN, the daughter of Joseph and Gladys Mortenson.
+She grew up and attended school in the Plummer, MN, area.
+On June 23, 1956, Beverly was united in marriage to Harold Boe and the couple made their home on a farm near Gary, MN.
+The couple was blessed with five children and raised their family in the Gary Community.
+Beverly was a devoted wife, mother, and grandmother who worked many years for Lee Nursery later in her life.
+During their retirement years, Harold and Beverly enjoyed many winters in their home in McAllen, TX, until Harold's death in 1995.

+Family was Beverly's pride and joy.
+She devoted all her time to her husband, children, grandchildren and their activities.
+Beverly was a very loving, kind and humble woman.
+She loved her flowers, huge garden and canning all of her vegetables.
+Beverly was also a fantastic baker and was known for her homemade bread, caramel rolls and orange cookies.
+She will be greatly missed by all who knew and loved her.

 Funeral Services will be held at 2:00 pm on Friday, January 17, 2020, at Gary Lutheran Church, Gary, MN.
-Visitation will take place one-hour prior at the church.
-Burial will be in the Gary City Cemetery, Gary.
+Visitation will take place one hour prior at the church.
+Burial will be at the Gary City Cemetery.

 Arrangements are entrusted to Anderson Family Funeral Home of Twin Valley, MN. www.andersonfamilyfh.com